goesjoomla/DesignForJoomla.com/README.md

-D4J Fotolandia template for Joomla!
+D4J Funky Cool Blue template for Joomla!
 1.0 series
 ===============================================

 Install Git client by following the guide at the URL below: